 Petit Palais is one of my favorite art and design museums to visit while in Paris.
-This small art museum in Paris houses one of my favorite artworks and it’s entirely free to visit!
-The Petit Palais is owned by the city of Paris and is the location of the City of Paris Museum of Fine Arts.
+This small art museum in Paris houses stunning period artworks and sculptures.
+The best part is that it’s entirely free to visit!
+The Petit Palais is owned by the city of Paris which funds its upkeep.
+The building is the official site of the City of Paris Museum of Fine Arts.

-The Petit Palais was originally constructed for the 1900 Exposition Universelle – a world fair intended to show off the newest technology from various inventor and entrepreneurs that came from different parts of the world.
+The Petit Palais building was originally constructed for the 1900 Exposition Universelle – a world fair intended to show off the newest technology from various inventors and entrepreneurs who came from different parts of the world.

 It sits across from the larger exhibition hall Grand Palais in the 8th arrondissement of Paris.

 I walked over to the Petit Palais to snap some photos of this gorgeous museum.
 Let’s take a look inside to see some of my favorite works!

 The Petit Palais was designed by architect Charles Girault.
 Its entrance is marked by tall archways surrounding an intricate gold doorway.
 A dark gray dome tops the entrance and a wide set of steps lead up to the entry.
 Once entering the museum, you can proceed left to the main museum wing or right to an open grand hall.

 The Petit Palais houses numerous paintings and sculptures from the 19th century and prior.
 Many of the paintings are emblematic of French culture and French history in one way or another.
 They show an accurate description of what life was like in France during the previous centuries.